 YouTube: 15 Lesson 6 IT Service Continuity Management (ITIL Course)

 Photo credit: The feature image has been done by Somyot Techapuwapat.
 The images in the body of the article have been credited right beneath the placements.This guest article has been submitted by Raj Dodiya.
-We appreciate all guest contributions but the opinions expressed by the author do not necessarily reflect the views of TechAcute.
+While we appreciate guest contributions, it's important to note that the views expressed by the author are not necessarily reflective of those held by TechAcute.